Don't read this article.

 Kyle: No, we really want nothing more to do with these people.

 Cartman: Sure you don't, Kyle.
 Oh, and neither do I. Oh, I know what you're gonna say next.
 You're gonna say, "How about none of us show up tomorrow to do it?"
 And then I'm supposed to agree so that tomorrow you can waltz in all by yourself and do the commercial.
 That's Serbian Jew double bluff and it ain't gonna work on me ha ha ha.

 Invoked in "Chef Goes Nanners" by Ned and Jimbo.
-In a desperate attempt to keep the city's racist flag unchanged, they ask the Ku Klux Klan to vote to change it.
+In a desperate attempt to keep the city's racist flag unchanged, they disguise themselves as members of Ku Klux Klan and suggest voting to change it.
 When asked why, Jimbo explains that if the Klan votes to do something, the city, not wanting to side with racists, would vote for the exact opposite, and since the racists are in the minority, they're sure to lose.
 Thus, the flag would remain unchanged.

 Johnny Bravo falls for this twice in an episode in which Suzie begs him to take her to the toy store.
 He catches on, saying that her Reverse Psychology will not work on him.
 She agrees, which angers Johnny so much that he forcibly takes her just to prove her wrong.

 Ayam Aghoul's debut episode in Aladdin: The Series has a moment like this with Aladdin and Genie after Aladdin unwittingly releases Aghoul, who declares Jasmine his bride.